Jack-Fryer/killercoda-cronofy-calendar-api-tutorial/scenarios/cronofy-calendar/intro.md

 You will need to create a free Killercoda account to access this tutorial.
 If you haven't used Killercoda before, it is an interactive learning platform that provides browser-based access to Linux and Kubernetes environments for hands-on learning and scenario exploration, without requiring local setup or resource usage.

+As you run through this tutorial, you will be copy and pasting the commands you see into the Killercoda terminal on the right hand side.

 ---